snehabedadhala/GDPTeam01/Git Hub Commits Update Template.md

 Added pop-up message after login, showing login successful in driver/rider page.

 Working on field validations for all the fields in register screen like first name, last name, user name and so on using specific constraints with regular expressions.

+Developed a pop up message such as logged in successfully, after logging to driver and rider page.